Texas Hold’em 2026: Rules, How to Play, and Basic Strategy

 The Button is the best seat at the table because you act last on every street except preflop.
 You see what everyone else does, then make your decision with full information.
 The blinds are the worst positions because you’ve been forced to put money in without seeing your cards, and you have to act first on every betting round after the flop.

-This is why winning players open far more hands from late position than from early position.
-From the button, they might play one in every three hands.
-From under the gun, they might play one in every six.
+This is why winning players play more hands from late position and fewer hands from early position.
+From the button, a winning player might open one in every three hands; from under the gun, one in every six.

 A Complete Example Hand from Start to Finish